Tutoriel & patron | Sac banane en cuir - 2 tailles

 1. PRINT AND TRACE THE PATTERN

-Download and print the full size pattern.
+Download and print the actual size pattern.

 Also trace the pieces in the fabric lining, adding about 2 mm all around each piece (also mark the middles).